5 Pro Tips for Optimal Water Softener Maintenance

 3. Check for Salt Bridges

 With regular use of the appliance, you may notice a hardened salt bridge layer in the brine tank.
 Some of the main causes of salt bridges in the brine tank are high temperature, humidity, or using poor quality salt.
 Salt bridges can prevent the water softener’s resin beads from regeneration.
 It’s important to regularly clean and check the brine tank to prevent salt bridges.
-Be careful though, as improper cleaning technique can damage the softener’s walls, leading to a water leak.
+Be careful though, as improper cleaning techniques can damage the softener’s walls, leading to a water leak.

 4. Flush Resin Beds